-Ms. Ott said that three buildings are being redeveloped by master developers, who become a master leaser.
+Ms. Ott said that the buildings are being redeveloped by master developers.
 They will subdivide them into smaller spaces for specialty manufacturing, artist spaces and some office.
 One floor will most likely become work/live, with tight restrictions on the residential component.
-It is about 280,000 square feet.